NelsonBittencourt/PicArd/software/README.md

 PicArd software is composed by:

-1. Arduino software
+A. Arduino software
-1.1 DC/DC software controller and
+A.1 DC/DC software controller and
-1.2 PIC interface
+A.2 PIC interface

-2. PC software
+B. PC software
-2.1 Executable file
+B.1 Executable file
-2.2 PIC devices database
+B.2 PIC devices database

 # PC software usage